lorenchorley/ScenarioModelling/README.md

 * Exportable into standard artefacts like UML diagrams.
 * Can be put in place after development to analyse, comprehend and strengthen a legacy project.

-* It is a tool that allows for the creation of scenarios that can be run and analysed.
+* It is a tool that allows for the creation of meta stories that can be run and analysed.
-* The scenarios are created using a simple DSL and can be run interactively like a game dialog.
+* The meta stories are created using a simple DSL and can be run interactively like a game dialog.
-* The scenarios are based on state machines that represent all state in the scenario.
+* The meta stories are based on state machines that represent all state in the meta story.
 * The tool is designed to be used from the beginning of the development process to the end and can be used by all roles in the process.
-* The scenarios can be used to model a program before it is written, to validate a program after it is completed, to analyse bugs, to verify that user stories are coherent, to explore unthought of possibilities, to suggest new scenarios, to analyse bugs
+* The meta stories can be used to model a program before it is written, to validate a program after it is completed, to analyse bugs, to verify that user stories are coherent, to explore unthought of possibilities, to suggest new meta stories, to analyse bugs
 * This tool relies on an intermédiate artifact (called a meta story) that acts as the glue between all stages of the software development cycle and can in theory be used by any actor, however technical, in the process.
 * This intermediate artifact is a simplified model of the program that is humanly comprehensible and can be used to analyse, comprehend and strengthen a project.
 * The tool is designed to be used in a shift left methodology, to model a program before it is written and to validate it after it is written.
 * A behaviour modelling and requirements validation tool.
-* A minimal DSL allows for the quick creation of scenarios.
+* A minimal DSL allows for the quick creation of meta stories.
-* A game dialog like interface allows the user to interact with their scenarios.
+* A game dialog like interface allows the user to interact with their meta stories.
-* State machines are used to represent all state in a scenario which allows for both easy comprehension and exhaustive analysis.
+* State machines are used to represent all state in a meta stories which allows for both easy comprehension and exhaustive analysis.

 # Specific nomenclature